Geato/GTL3-Lamp-Driver/README.md

 The circuit is a [Royer
 oscillator](https://en.wikipedia.org/wiki/Royer_oscillator) which generates
-24Vac at several kilohertz on the transformer output.
+24Vac at 20 kilohertz on the transformer output.
 C1 acts as a ballast to allow for a higher starting voltage.
 Once the bulb warms and the mercury vaporises, the internal resistance drops and the bulb voltage drops to 10 – 11Vac.

-TBC …
+To add:

+>   Board photo

+>   Energized lamp photo